 Another printing issue was in the printing of values created through destructuring existential variables, which would be rendered as

 I then detailed the natural language generation component of HumanProof.
-The component can produce readable proofs of simple lemmas, but there is plenty of work still to do before the system can support larger projects.
+The component can produce readable proofs of simple lemmas.
+Supporting larger projects is left for future work.

 In the next chapter, we will discuss a new component to enhance the

 I will make use of the work presented in this chapter in the evaluation (Chapter 6).

 I will finish this chapter with some thoughts on future directions for the

 A more general outlook on future work can be found in Section 7.2, where I also discuss potential future directions in applying deep learning to natural language generation.

 3.7.1.
 Future work:

 An avenue for future research is the definition of some additional box-tactics for the